tahadarendeli/ClothesStore/ReadMe.md

 -Checkout button BasketViewController implemented with removing items from Memory Service.
 It changes the stock counts of selected products.

 -Unfortunately, due to time restriction test classes couldn't be written.
+It wasn't declared on the task guide but I wanted to implement them.
+Unfortuantely, I couldn't made it.